[Last updated: 1 January 2025, unless otherwise noted]

 Apart from industry-specific requirements and restrictions noted in 2.3 below, parties planning an acquisition should be aware that regulatory issues could arise under the Hart Scott-Rodino Antitrust Improvements Act of 1976 ("HSR Act").

-Under the HSR Act, prior to consummation of acquisitions of assets or voting securities exceeding certain size thresholds, including open market purchases of securities in advance of a business combination, US antitrust authorities – the Department of Justice ("DOJ") and the Federal Trade Commission ("FTC") – must be notified, and details of the transaction and the parties must be disclosed in an HSR filing.
-At the time of writing, the current minimum transaction size which may trigger an HSR filing requirement is US$ 101 million.
-For transactions above US$ 101 million up to US$ 403.9 million there is also a size-of-the parties test.
-For transactions above US$ 403.9 million, there is no size-of-the-parties test.
+Under the HSR Act, prior to consummation of an acquisition of voting securities of a public company exceeding certain size thresholds, including open market purchases of securities in advance of an acquisition transaction, US antitrust authorities – the Department of Justice ("DOJ") and the Federal Trade Commission ("FTC") – must be notified, and details of the transaction and the parties must be disclosed in an HSR filing.
+As of 2025, the current minimum transaction size which may trigger an HSR filing requirement is US$126.4 million.
+For transactions above US$126.4 million and up to US$505.8 million there is also a size-of-the parties test.
+For transactions above US$505.8 million, there is no size-of-the-parties test.
 The size of the parties and transaction thresholds are adjusted annually.
-If a filing is required, the parties may not close the transaction until the expiration or termination of a 30-day waiting period.
+In most cases, if a filing is required, the parties may not close the transaction until the expiration or termination of a 30 calendar day waiting period.
+However, for certain transactions—including all-cash tender offers—the applicable waiting period is 15 calendar days.
+In addition, where an acquirer wishes to use its own securities as consideration paid to the target public company shareholders, receipt of those securities may result in additional HSR filing obligations if applicable thresholds are met.

 2.3 Regulation of Foreign Investment - CFIUS

-Under the Defense Production Act of 1950, as most recently amended by the Foreign Investment Risk Review Act of 2018 (FIRRMA), the President has broad authority to block or require divestiture of foreign investments where they find there is a threat to national security.
-The President is assisted by the Committee on Foreign Investment in the United States (CFIUS or the Committee), an inter-agency committee including economic and security agencies, in the administration of their authority.
+Under the Defense Production Act of 1950, as most recently amended by the Foreign Investment Risk Review Act of 2018 ("FIRRMA"), the President of the United States has broad authority to block or require divestiture of foreign investments where they find there is a threat to national security.
+The President is assisted by the Committee on Foreign Investment in the United States ("CFIUS" or the "Committee"), an inter-agency committee including economic and security agencies, in the administration of their authority.
 CFIUS regulations implementing FIRRMA became effective on February 13, 2020.

 Pre-closing filings are mandatory for two classes of transactions:

-- Substantial government interest: Transactions where a foreign person in which a foreign government has 49% or more voting interest acquires 25% or more of the voting interest in a US critical technology, critical infrastructure or sensitive personal data business.
+- Substantial government interest – Transactions where a foreign person in which a foreign government has a 49% or more voting interest acquires 25% or more of the voting interest in a US critical technology, critical infrastructure or sensitive personal data business.

-Where CFIUS has jurisdiction and filing is not mandatory, the parties may file either a declaration or a notice.
+Where CFIUS has jurisdiction and filing is not mandatory, the parties may file either a voluntary declaration or a notice.
 The statute provides broad discretion to the President and CFIUS, and there is little opportunity for judicial review.
 "National security" is not defined, and CFIUS has interpreted the term broadly.
-CFIUS has particular interest in transactions involving US companies (1) having sensitive government contracts, (2) operating critical infrastructure, (3) producing sensitive technologies, (4) having operations or real estate proximate to sensitive US government facilities, and, more recently, (5) (6) possessing or handling sensitive personal data of Americans.
+CFIUS has particular interest in transactions involving US companies (1) having sensitive government contracts, (2) operating critical infrastructure, (3) producing sensitive technologies, (4) having operations or real estate proximate to sensitive US government facilities, and, more recently, (5) possessing or handling sensitive personal data of US citizens.
 On the investor-side, CFIUS focuses in particular on investors from jurisdictions that are strategic competitors of the United States, and investors that have other attributes that give rise to security concerns, e.g., export control or sanctions compliance issues.
+There are certain exceptions available for investors from allied countries, such as Australia, Canada, New Zealand, and the United Kingdom.

 Finally, a filing fee is required for a notice (but not a declaration) filed with CFIUS.
 The filing fee amount is determined by the value of the transaction, based on the tiers set out below: